 Then Bobby, the brother of a young man I once supported in the LGBT youth group I worked with for 10 years, posted on Facebook about what his gay brother and partner have been through.
 I have asked the young man’s permission to share this story, as I think it deserves to be told just as much as that of Kim Davis.

-Michael lived in Liverpool, UK, fell in love with a man, Carl, who lived in the USA.
+Michael lived in Liverpool, UK, until he fell in love with a man, Carl, who lived in the USA.
 Michael visited America as much as he could to see Carl, despite barriers set by US Immigration that he would not have faced if his American partner were female.
 Bobby describes witnessing Michael slump into ‘a year-long crippling depression’, when suicide seems like a real possibility.

 Michael applied to study in America, and got a visa by lying that his relationship with Carl had ended, but they were finally able to be together.
 After a year living in Washington State, they were married.
 Michael spent thousands of dollars and hundreds of hours renovating an empty building to run his own café/bistro – Canyon Coffeehouse in Zillah, Washington.
 Before long he had hired a manager and five staff, and received praise for the high quality of food and service, to rival what you would expect in any big US city.
 But Michael was happy in Zillah with Carl.